-Phishing is typically an email scam which tries to trick people into thinking a legitimate organization is requesting private information.
-These scams request you to either reply or follow a link to a site that often looks identical to the service the email is mimicking.
-Banks, E-bay, and Paypal are traditional targets.
+Phishing is typically an email scam designed to trick you into thinking a legitimate organization is requesting private information.
+These scams ask you to send a reply, download an attachment or follow a link.
+The page may look exactly like an official website, but it is designed to steal your credentials or drop malicious software on your computer.
+Banks, E-bay, and Paypal are common targets for phishing attacks.

 Phishing emails typically have a generic greeting and warn of some sudden change in an account which requires you to verify that you still use the service.
 These emails either include directions to reply with private information, or provide a link to a web site to verify your account.
 Emails claiming very sudden changes (within a week) or those that use poor spelling and grammar are clear warning signs of a fraudulent phishing email.

 There will be times when legitimate messages must be sent to inform our email users of necessary changes to their accounts.
 These may include password expiration notices, information about inactive account removal, or in some cases, account abuse.

 It is very important to remember that UGA will never ask for your password in an email.
 Any MyID password refresh or update will always take place on http://myid.uga.edu/ as well.
 If you are ever in doubt about the legitimacy of a potential phishing email, call the EITS Help Desk at (706) 542-3106.

 UGA stops millions of phishing attempts, spam emails, and virus infected messages every day, but the methods scammers use change quickly to try to stay ahead of blocking techniques.
 Due to the large range of use for UGAMail, we must also be careful not to implement a filter which may block otherwise legitimate email from our users.